-The Washtenaw Reads has concluded after many years of partnership!
+Washtenaw Reads has ended after many years of partnership.
+The 2024 Read was our final year.
 Many thanks to our partners over the length of the project, including: Bookbound, Booksweet, the Chelsea District Library, the Dexter District Library, Eastern Michigan University, Literati Bookstore, the Milan Public Library, Nicola's Books, the Northfield Township Area Library, Saline District Library, Schuler Books, Serendipity Books, the University of Michigan, the Washtenaw Intermediate School District, the Ypsilanti District Library, and the readers throughout the community.

 History of Washtenaw Reads